ejmastnak/ejmastnak.github.io/tutorials/vim-latex/luasnip.md

 (That would solve the problem of `ff` expanding in words like "off" or "offer".)

 **Technicality: Lua patterns vs. traditional regexps:** the Lua language, and thus LuaSnip, uses a flavor of regular expressions called "Lua patterns", which basically provide a simple, limited subset of what "traditional" (e.g. POSIX or Perl) regular expressions can do.
-If you're already familiar with traditional regex syntax, Lua patterns will be easy for you---for our purposes, the only meaningful difference is that Lua patterns use the percent sign instead of the backslash to escape characters, and I'll use the terms "regex" and "Lua pattern" interchangeably in this article.
+If you're already familiar with traditional regex syntax, Lua patterns will be easy for you---for our purposes, the only meaningful difference is that Lua patterns use the percent sign instead of the backslash to escape characters.
+I'll use the terms "regex" and "Lua pattern" interchangeably in this article.

 A formal explanation of regular expressions and Lua patterns falls beyond the scope of this article, and I offer the examples below in a "cookbook" style in the hope that you can adapt the ideas to your own use cases.
 Regex tutorials abound on the internet; if you need a place to start, I recommend first watching [Corey Schafer's YouTube tutorial on traditional regexes](https://www.youtube.com/watch?v=sa-TUpSx1JA), then reading the Programming in Lua book's [section on Lua patterns](https://www.lua.org/pil/20.2.html).